timhughes/vagrant_ansible_okd4/README.md

-Wait a while and run the following command.
-It will exit when the cluster is ready to have the bootstrap server removed.
+You need to remove the *bootstrap* server when it has finished doing the initial setup of the *cp* systems.
+The following command will monitor the bootstrap progress and report when it is complete.

     $ openshift-install --dir=webroot/os_ignition wait-for bootstrap-complete --log-level=debug
     DEBUG OpenShift Installer 4.4.6